-- Wherever possible, the materials used for the overwater portions of the trestle and gangway, will allow some ambient light to penetrate to the water surface and water flow below the structure through grating and openings. - The largest section of the dock will be installed in a north-south orientation to allow the arc of the sun to cross perpendicular to the structure to reduce the and intensity of shading. - The float will be located in deep water to avoid light limitation and grounding impacts to the intertidal or shallow subtidal zones. - The overwater trestle deck will be placed at least 1 meter (3 ft) above the water surface to reduce shading and increase available ambient light.
-Other floating structures will be approximately 0.5 meters above the water surface. - All preservative treatment will be in accordance with the Western Wood Preservers Institute BMPs.
+- Wherever possible, the materials used for the overwater portions of the trestle and gangway, will allow some ambient light to penetrate to the water surface and water flow below the structure through grating and openings. - The largest section of the dock will be installed in a north-south orientation to allow the arc of the sun to cross perpendicular to the structure to reduce the and intensity of shading. - The float will be located in deep water to avoid light limitation and grounding impacts to the intertidal or shallow subtidal zones. - All preservative treatment will be in accordance with the Western Wood Preservers Institute BMPs.